I’m Thankful AF for my Chronic Illness

 I’ve found a whole community of folks and a network of support within the spoonie realm.
 I’m talking others with MG, health care advocates, other chronic illness bloggers or just other spoonies in general.
 It’s a place where I belong.
 We encourage and support each other, share positive vibes and tips for wellness.
 I would have never found these folks or connected with them without having myasthenia gravis.
 So that in itself is a reason to be thankful for my chronic illness.

 You’ve helped me see that if I step outside of my comfort zone and be vulnerable, a whole there’s greatness to find.
-When I felt my most alone, there were assumed I was alone forever, people

 Chronic Illness Changed Me